by Bob Stepno

-Few of the reporters are well-known today, with possible exceptions like Dorothy Kilgallen — although her “Big Story” was a hatchet-murder jailhouse interview from her early days as a New York Evening Journal reporter, not something related to her later national column, radio or television work.
+Few of the reporters were well-known then, and less so today, with possible exceptions like Dorothy Kilgallen, a nationally syndicated columnist and radio and TV celebrity in the 1950s and ’60s — although her “Big Story” was a hatchet-murder jailhouse interview from her early days as a New York Evening Journal reporter.

 Far from “breaking news,” these anthology dramas sometimes dipped deep into the pasts of the reporters in question, and just how far back is not mentioned in the presentation.
 One 1950s televised episode about tabloid publisher Emile Gauvreau of the New York Evening Graphic reached back to his first newspaper job in New Haven, Conn., about 30 years earlier.